telerik/blazor-docs/_contentTemplates/treelist/databinding.md

 #data-binding-modes

 * [Hierarchical data]({%slug treelist-data-binding-hierarchical-data%}) - separate collections of items and their child items.
 This is the default mode of the component.
-See the `Items` and `HasChildren` settings below.
+See the `Items` setting.

 * [Flat data]({%slug treelist-data-binding-flat-data%}) - a single collection of items with defined parent-child relationships.
-See the `Id`, `ParentId` and `HasChildren` settings below.
+See the `Id` and `ParentId` settings.

-* [Load on demand]({%slug treelist-data-binding-load-on-demand%}) or lazy loading - providing children to a node when it expands through an event.
-Can work with either data binding mode.
+In either mode you can also do [Load on Demand]({%slug treelist-data-binding-load-on-demand%}) or lazy loading - that is, provide children to a node when it expands through an event.
+See the `HasChildren` setting and the `OnExpand` event.
 #end